Since being elected as your community Independent in May 2022, I have worked tirelessly to ensure your concerns are represented in Parliament.

 -

-Secured funding to expand the PACER program, which is the combined police, ambulance and health professional mental health crisis response team
+Secured funding to expand the PACER program, which is the combined police, ambulance and health professional mental health crisis response team on the Northern Beaches

 -